eonk/CrimeSciData/book.md

 sampd_IQ_1000 <- do(50000) * with(sample(fake_population, 1000), mean(IQ))

 #Let's plot the results, notice how we have changed the aesthetics.
-#We are definig them within each geom because we are using different data stored in different dataframes.
+#We are defining them within each geom because we are using different data stored in different dataframes.
 ggplot() +
   geom_density(data = sampd_IQ_1000, aes(x = with, fill = "1000"), position = "identity", alpha = 0.4) +
    geom_density(data = sampd_IQ_100, aes(x = with, fill = "100"), position = "identity", alpha = 0.4) +